Located in the heart of the Great Lakes, Toronto is a perfect for road trips exploring the nature and scenic drives.

 Driving time: 4 hours 30 minutes

-5. Road trip to the Thousand Islands
+5. The Thousand Islands

 You can choose to go a little further along the St Lawrence River and spend time exploring the Thousand Islands - a large group of islands along the river sitting on the border between Canada and the United States.